For over a year now, your church has been offering online services either for the first time or in a much more intentional way.

 Having led a church for over two decades, I know how much work Sunday is.
 I get how much time, energy, prayer and planning go into Sunday mornings.

-But having sat at home for weeks on end, I can now see how streaming Sundays isn’t nearly enough.
+But having sat at home for weeks, I saw how streaming Sundays isn’t nearly enough.

 In the early moments of the shutdown and pandemic, almost every church experimented with live streams beyond Sunday, online prayer meetings, different gatherings, and content drops and encouragements throughout the week.

-Judging by what I see on my social media feed, it looks like the innovation curve has slowed way down or stopped.
+Judging by what I see on my social media feed, somewhere in the summer of 2020 that innovation curve and season of experimentation stopped.

-Most churches have stopped experimenting and instead focused most, if not all, their resources on the Sunday morning service and programming with it.
+Most churches quickly switched back to focusing most, if not all, their resources on the Sunday morning service and programming with it.
 Their online footprint has been reduced to Sunday morning and everything on social leads into it or out of it.

 I’m a huge supporter of Sundays done well, but just so you know, that’s a really narrow online footprint.